 The step involves direct testing of the new DMARC record.
 Check and verify the syntax and values added are working correctly.
 Test all the defined policies to ensure they are performing as required.
 Hence, there's no scope for any legitimate email to get blocked.

-The DMARC policy specifies how the SPF and DKIM will be dealt with and handled by the email servers.
+The DMARC policy specifies how the email servers will deal with and handle the SPF and DKIM.
 It gives the domain administrators the reporting mechanism to identify any email failure or spoofing attempt on the domain.

 With Mailmodo, you can easily set up DMARC and start sending out interactive AMP emails.
 The Mailmodo team assists you in incorporating the DMARC to protect your company's domain name easily and reap the benefits of interactive AMP emails.

 Hey there, thanks for reading till the end.
 Here are 3 ways we can help you grow your business:

 Talk to an email expert.
 Need someone to take your email marketing to the next level?
 Mailmodo's experts are here for you.
 Schedule a 30-minute email consultation.
 Don't worry, and it's on the house.
 Book a meet here.